 Children need adequate adult supervision.
 Proper supervision is especially necessary in potentially dangerous circumstances, such as during a field trip, in a group of other children, on a playground or near a swimming pool.
 The appointed supervisor must take this responsibility seriously.
 The supervisor must pay attention to the children in his or her care, watch carefully for signs of a problem, remain sober (not under the influence of alcohol or drugs), and be prepared to intervene at any moment to protect children from a hazard.

 If a supervisor falls short of his or her responsibilities when watching young children and a child is injured as a consequence, it is known as negligent supervision.
 Negligence in personal injury law means the failure to use ordinary or reasonable care.
-If a supervisor was not paying enough attention to those being supervised, a personal injury or wrongful death claim can be filed by the child’s family.
+If a supervisor was not paying enough attention to those being supervised, a personal injury or wrongful death claim can be filed by the child’s family with assistance from a Denver wrongful death lawyer.

 Filing a negligent supervision claim can come with many benefits.
 A lawsuit brought against an individual, church, youth program or another party can hold someone accountable for the harm caused to the child.
 This could potentially result in safer circumstances for children in the future.
 A successful claim or lawsuit could also provide justice by reimbursing the family for related losses, such as: